Background pattern

 2.5 Pregnancy and Breastfeeding

-If you want to stop using Dolna because you want to become pregnant, see section 3.5 “If You Want to Stop Using Dolna”.
+If you want to stop using Dolna because you want to become pregnant, see section 3.5 "If you want to stop using Dolna".

 In general, it is not recommended to use Dolna while breastfeeding.
 If you want to use Dolna while breastfeeding, consult your doctor.

-2.6 Driving and Operating Machines
+2.6 Driving and Using Machines

 3. How to use Dolna